English Language Arts

 Go to My Saved Content.Exploring Narrative Elements Through a Drama Game

-Go to My Saved Content.A Curation Project to End the School Year
+Go to My Saved Content.What Happened the Year I Banned AI

 Hearing books read aloud benefits older students, enhancing language arts instruction and building a community of readers.45.1kYour content has been saved!